sanjeed5/quartz/content/notes/What to do with your old slow laptops.md

 ---
-title: What to do with your old laptops
+title: What to do with your old slow laptops
 tags:
   - linux
 created: 2024-11-29  04:28